mauricechiodo/eim-case-studies/course/finance/cdos/cdogaussian/copulamodels.md

 Using Sklar's theorem we see that to construct a distributional model for a random vector X, it is sufficient to specify a copula model fitting to the data.

 A large variety of models have been developed and some of their properties have been investigated.
-The following questions are important to consider when deciding the how appropriate the Copula model is to the situation being modelled \cite{ludger_ruschendorf_copulas_2013}:
+The following questions are important to consider when deciding the how appropriate the Copula model is to the situation being modelled 17:
-\begin{itemize}
-	\item Is the range of dependence of these models wide and flexible enough?
+	- Is the range of dependence of these models wide and flexible enough?
-	\item Which of these models have tail dependence and are therefore able to model situations where there is strong positive dependence in tails?
+	- Which of these models have tail dependence and are therefore able to model situations where there is strong positive dependence in tails?

-	\begin{adjustwidth}{1cm}{}
-		\textbf{Tail Dependence:} Suppose we have two random variables X and Y. Tail dependence is the probability that Y reaches extremely large values, given that random variable X attains extremely large values.
+	**Tail Dependence:** Suppose we have two random variables X and Y. Tail dependence is the probability that Y reaches extremely large values, given that random variable X attains extremely large values.
 	Say we have two mortgages A and B for houses on the same road and A defaults - a very unlikely event.
 Then, given this, the probability that B will default is greater than 0.
 Hence, to model mortgages, we need a copula model with tail dependence.
-But, the Gaussian Copula does not, which was one of the major limitations for applying it to this context  (see document on the limitations of the Gaussian Copula Model).
+But, the Gaussian Copula does not, which was one of the major limitations for applying it to this context [click here for more information](http://db716.user.srcf.net/eim/course/finance/cdos/cdoeffectsdylan).
-	\end{adjustwidth}

 	\item Is there some parameter that can describe the degree of dependence?